American Forts: East

 Fort au Glaize (1)

 A French trading post on the Auglaize River about one-half mile northeast of town.
-Also known as Wapakoneta Post or AuGlaize Post (1).
-Re-established as Francis Duchouquet's Post in 1760 before it was captured and dismantled by the British.
+Also known as Wapakoneta Trading Post or AuGlaize Trading Post.
+Re-established as Francis Duchouquet's Trading Post in 1760 before it was captured and dismantled by the British.
 Re-established again by French-Canadian traders in 1784.

 Fort Amanda (State Memorial)